SandeshS/Twitter-Veridicality/README.md

 If you would like access to the complete dataset or had questions about this work, please e-mail swamy(dot)14(at)osu(dot)edu.
 A sample dataset is made available on this repository.

+# More details

+This work was carried out at [The Ohio State University](https://www.osu.edu/).

+This is joint work carried out with my advisers [Dr. Alan Ritter](aritter.github.io) and [Dr. Marie-Catherine de Marneffe](http://www.ling.ohio-state.edu/~demarneffe.1/).